lottie/lottie-spec/docs/editing/schema.md

 ### Object Model Approach

-Objects in the schema are organized in a way that simulated an object model.
+Objects in the schema are organized in a way that simulates an object model.

 This allows for implementation to have a (non-binding) foundation for their internal structure and provides easy organization of the human-readable